meejah/fowl/docs/protocol.rst

         "reason": "Against local policy"
     }

-Upon every connection to this local port (assuming a listener is established), we will open a "forwarding subchannel" to the other side (see next section).
+Upon every connection to this local port, we will open a "forwarding subchannel" to the other side (see next section).
+Of course, if the peer can't establish a listener and error response is sent.

 .. _forwarding-subchannel: